MfN-Berlin/mwRESTfulClients/README.md

 2. Copy example.ini as e.g. config.ini and edit it to suit your configuration.
 Add your configuration to Git ignore.
 3. For a simple spreadsheet import, copy exampleBasicImportsCSV.php to e.g. runImportCSV.php
 4. In the newly created file, make sure the following settings are correct:
-  * The path to the Snoopy class (in the include statement)
   * The path to the CSV file
   * The path to the page template (a local file path, not a URL!)
   * The name of the page to be created